GWR 4900 Class 4979 Wootton Hall

 GWR 4900 Class 4-6-0 No. 4979 Wootton Hall is a Hall class steam locomotive.
-It was built at Swindon, February 1930, and was one of 258 Hall class steam locomotives constructed.
+It was built at Swindon, in February 1930, and was one of 258 Hall class steam locomotives constructed.

-Its first shed allocation was Plymouth Laira and after 32 years of service it ended up at Oxford.
-During this time it was allocated to sheds in Penzance, Tyseley, Severn Tunnel Junction, Cardiff Canton, and ended its days in the London Division of the Western Region of British Railways, based at Southall, Reading, Didcot and finally Oxford in July 1958.
+Its first shed allocation was Plymouth Laira, and it was withdrawn from Oxford shed in December 1963 after almost 34 years of service.
+During its career it was allocated to sheds including Plymouth Laira, Tyseley, Cardiff Canton, Southall, Didcot, Reading and Oxford, and ended its days in the London Division of the Western Region of British Railways, based at Southall, Reading, Didcot and finally Oxford in July 1958.
 It was used for a variety of duties including fast passenger service and freight.

-It was withdrawn from service in December 1963 and acquired by Woodham Brothers scrapyard in Barry, South Wales, in June 1964.
+It was withdrawn from service in December 1963 and sold for scrap to Woodham Brothers at Barry in April 1964.